BP reveals wild swings in oil trading fortunes in 2013

 Cushing is the delivery and pricing point for U.S. crude oil futures, and inventory levels at the hub help determine prices of the benchmark U.S. contract.

-The last time BP disclosed figures for trading, in 2005, it earned $2.97 billion (1.81 billion pounds), or over a tenth of the firm's overall net profit.
+The last time BP disclosed figures for trading, in 2005, it earned $2.97 billion, or over a tenth of the firm's overall net profit.